iamdhruvsharma-zz/GRIP---DS-ML---Submission/README.md

 # GRIP - DS & ML - Submission - Dhruv Sharma

-This is my official submission to the tasks offered in GRIP program.
+This is my official submission to the tasks offered in the GRIP program.